devonartis/tab_limit/readme.md

 Contributions to improve Tab Limit Manager are welcome.
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.
+For more details, see the [LICENSE](https://github.com/devonartis/tab_limit/blob/main/license.txt) file in the repository.